ianyepan/ianyepan.github.io/_posts/2022-02-16-emacs-emojis.md

 company, and describing emojis at the cursor point.
 If you're interested, I highly recommend going through their docs to learn more about it.

-That's all for this time, cheers.
+That's all for this time, cheers 👋.